5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Downlaod and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)

 ## How-to
+### For users updating from OpenCore 0.6.5 or lower
-:warning: **ATTENTION**: When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid CMOS issue:
+:warning: **ATTENTION**: When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid issue which otherweise can only be resolved by a CMOS reset:

 - Disable `BootProtect` (set it to `None`)
 - Reboot
+- Reset NVRAM
-- Reset NVRAM and then update OpenCore.
+- Boot into macOS and then update OpenCore.
 More details [**here**](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootstrap.html#updating-bootstrap-in-0-6-6).

-My suggestion: don't use Bootstrap unless you really have to (for example, if you have Windows and macOS installed on the same disk, like Laptops often do).
+**Suggestion**: Avoid Bootstrap/LauncherOption unless you really rely on it.
+For example, if you have Windows and macOS installed on the same disk, like Laptops often do.

 ### Updating your `config.plist`
 1. Run OCAT, check for Updates (Globe Icon)